httpwg/http-extensions/draft-ietf-httpbis-bcp56bis.md

 Instead, applications using HTTP should define their errors to use the most applicable status code, making generous use of the general status codes (200, 400 and 500) when in doubt.
 Importantly, they should not specify a one-to-one relationship between status codes and application errors, thereby avoiding the exhaustion issue outlined above.

-To distinguish between multiple error conditions that are mapped to the same status code, and to avoid the misattribution issue outlined above, applications using HTTP should convey finer-grained error information in the response's message body and/or header fields. {{?RFC7807}} provides one way to do so.
+To distinguish between multiple error conditions that are mapped to the same status code, and to avoid the misattribution issue outlined above, applications using HTTP should convey finer-grained error information in the response's message content and/or header fields. {{?RFC7807}} provides one way to do so.

 Because the set of registered HTTP status codes can expand, applications using HTTP should explicitly point out that clients ought to be able to handle all applicable status codes gracefully (i.e., falling back to the generic `n00` semantics of a given status code; e.g., `499` can be safely handled as `400` by clients that don't recognise it).
 This is preferable to creating a "laundry list" of potential status codes, since such a list won't be complete in the foreseeable future.